MHaensel73/MCHEmploymentSamples/README.md

 "Labs/VueJS W04 VueJs3-Props-and-events" page can be opened in any web browser.

-The "CodeJavaScript traverse XML nodes" folder should be opened using File -> Open -> Web Site . . . in Visual Studio Enterprise on Windows.
+The "Code/JavaScript traverse XML nodes" folder should be opened using File -> Open -> Web Site . . . in Visual Studio Enterprise on Windows.

 The "Methods Console App Lecture Demo" was created and tested in Visual Studio Enterprise on Windows.
 It should work in Visual Studio Community.
 I have not tested it in Visual Studio Code.